PhD (DPhil) Research Studentship in Solid Mechanics and Impact Engineering

 Prospective candidates will be judged according to how well they meet the following criteria:

-• A first class honours degree in engineering (mechanical, naval, aerospace) or computer science
+• A first class honours degree in Computer Science or Computational Mechanics

 • Good programming skills of Matlab, Python, Tcl/Tk, Fortran or C/C++

 • Basic knowledge of Linux and the following programming tools: git, CMake, IDEs for C/C++.

 • Demonstrable experience in implementation of numerical methods for solving partial differential equations

 • Excellent English written and spoken communication skills